Trip Dates: May 2-9, 2020

 You will likely be a little cold, tired, out of breath (we’re at elevation), irritated, squished or sore at some point in the week.
 We pack a LOT in.
 But.. there’s something magical about this trip that we just can’t explain with words.
 You have to experience it to GET IT.

 What volunteer work (and play) do we do?

-As a group, we volunteer at the Semillas de Jesus orphanage in Urubamba, a small private orphanage established three years ago by a retired professor from Cusco that’s home to 22 children ages 8-17.
+As a group, we volunteer at Hogar Semillas de Jesus, a children’s home in Urubamba.
+This small, private home was established years ago by a retired professor from Cusco.
+It is home to 22 children ages 5-17.
 Past projects have included: planting a vegetable garden, weeding, building a stone floor/foundation for a bike shed, painting, staining, cleaning and making dinner for the children.